The 5 Coolest Combination Guns Ever Made

 A drilling is a triple-barreled combination gun, a vierling has four barrels, and a funfling has five.
 Peter Hofer of Ferlach, Austria makes them all—plus just about any other configuration of barrels, triggers, and steel you can imagine.
 If you’re willing to shell out the kind of money to afford one of Hofer’s guns, this is the kind of variety you should expect.

 Hofer blends engineering, art, and a mind-numbing level of craftsmanship to build combination guns.
 Rather than just stacking gun barrels on top of and next to each other, his shop finds interesting ways to integrate them with one another.
-A good example of this is one of Hofer’s drillings called the Autumn.
+A good example is one of Hofer’s drillings called the Autumn.
 It’s a side-by-side shotgun with a .17 Hornet barrel hidden in the rib.
 Most drillings go big or go home, inevitably adding weight to the firearm.
-But by using such a small rifle barrel, the Autumn is said to have a weight and balance similar to that of other 12-gauge side-by-sides.
+But by using such a small rifle barrel, the Autumn has a weight and balance similar to that of other 12-gauge side-by-sides.

 There’s something sneaky and almost villainous about the way the Autumn’s rifled barrel hides in plain sight.
 The gun has two triggers, but the barrels aren’t fired via a selector switch like the Luftwaffe drilling or Model 24.
 Instead, the front trigger sets off both shotgun barrels in a right/left sequence while the rear is a set trigger for the .17 Hornet.